Trump was almost ten times more popular with Russian Twitter bots than Clinton

 We first reviewed the accounts' engagement with Tweets from @HillaryClinton and @realDonaldTrump.
 Our data showed that, during the relevant time period, @HillaryClinton Tweets were Retweeted approximately 8.6 million times.
 Of those Retweets, 47,846 -- or 0.55 percent -- were from Russian-linked automated accounts.
 Tweets from @HillaryClinton received approximately 19.2 million likes during this period; 119,730 -- or 0.62 percent -- were from Russian-linked automated accounts.
 The volume of engagements with @realDonaldTrump Tweets from Russian-linked automated accounts was higher, but still relatively small.
 The Tweets from the @realDonaldTrump account during this period were Retweeted more than 11 million times; 469,537 -- or 4.25 percent -- of those Retweets were from Russian-linked, automated accounts.
 Those Tweets received approximately 28.8 million likes across our platform; 517,408 -- or 1.8 percent -- of those likes came from Russian-linked automated accounts.

-Twitter findings suggest a fair greater level of interference by Russia than previously thought.
+Twitter's findings suggest a far greater level of interference by Russia than previously thought.
 There was also fairly significant interaction from Russian-linked accounts with the @Wikileaks, @DCLeaks_, and @GUCCIFER_2 accounts when it came to anti-Clinton content.

 Image credit: Tero Vesalainen / Shutterstock